t4rra/CCStopper/README.md

 - Stop running Adobe background processes
 - Internet Patches
-  - Credit Card Trial - Creates firewall rule to block the credit card prompt.
+  - Firewall Block - Creates firewall rule to block the credit card prompt.
 See [issue #42](https://github.com/eaaasun/CCStopper/issues/42) if it does not work.
   - Add to Hosts - Blocks unnecessary Adobe servers in the hosts file.
 - System Patches
   - Genuine Checker - Replaces and locks Genuine Checker files.